Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 Who is a facial treatment suitable for?

 A facial treatment is suitable for almost everyone, as long as the intensity and technique are tailored to the skin condition.
-The most valuable treatment is when you notice that your skin is becoming out of balance: impure, dull, dry, sensitive or oily and coarse in structure.
+The most valuable treatment is when you notice that your skin is becoming out or balance: impure, dull, dry, sensitive or oily and coarse in structure.

 Suitable for (target groups and skin targets)